sandeeprayat95/Healix_Sandeep/README.md

 Here are some things that I woud have added given more time but ran out of time during the 48 hours:

-Validation of requests to the backend and validation on the front end for non required fields Exception handling for errors server side
+-Validation of requests to the backend and validation on the front end for non required fields
+-Exception handling for errors server side
-Adding functionality to edit each user which will take you to the edit user page from the list users page.
+-Adding functionality to edit each user which will take you to the edit user page from the list users page.
-Adding delete functionality to delete a specific user instead of just the current user from the add-user page.
+-Adding delete functionality to delete a specific user instead of just the current user from the add-user page.
-Adding unit tests to fully cover the application Updating the CSS to be a little more modern at the minute its quite basic in its design
+-Adding unit tests to fully cover the application
+-Updating the CSS to be a little more modern at the minute its quite basic in its design